leiradel/luamods/rectpacker/README.md

 The array of rectangles is nice to enable efficient packing of atlases built in runtime, where new images can keep being added to the atlas until it's full.

+If an initial capacity is not provided, the array will be allocated with 16 elements when the first rectangle is inserted.

 ```lua
 rectpacker.newRects(
     initial_capacity -- The initial capacity of the array.
 The array will be